DagdiHiman/CD-lab-programs/README.md

 4. then type  ```cc lex.yy.c -lfl```
 5. then type  ```./a.out```

-Your lex progam will be running now (comment should be correct). or compiling lex and yacc together
+Your lex program will be running now (comment should be correct). or compiling lex and yacc together

 1. write lex program in a file ```file.l``` and yacc in a file ```file.y```